scaarix/flow-keyboard/README.md

 - Thumb Cluster with 3 keys (on each hand)
 # Updates
 - PCB is finally finished
-- Adding RGB and Wireless will be made in a later revision
+- RGB is starting to get worked on
-- Currently starting to work on the case
+- Busy changing everything to v4 of ergogen
 ## TODO
 - [x] Finish layout (ergogen)
 - [x] Make keyboard outline (ergogen)